MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ---
-title: Prerequisites for deploying Azure App Service on Azure Stack Hub | Microsoft Docs
+title: Prerequisites for deploying Azure App Service on Azure Stack Hub
 description: Learn the prerequisite steps to complete before you deploy Azure App Service on Azure Stack Hub.
 author: BryanLa